 The originality of its action lies in dual tutoring.
 Thanks to a partnership with a range of major companies, Institut Télémaque offers selected students the opportunity to be followed in parallel by a mentor from the teaching staff of the school where they are studying, and by a tutor employed by a company, who volunteers to accompany them throughout their studies.
 Together, the school mentor and the company tutor support the student in all aspects of his or her academic career and personal development.

-In addition to putting the Institut Télémaque in touch with volunteer employees, companies provide financial support to enable the Institut Télémaque to meet the educational needs of its students.
+In addition to putting Télémaque in touch with volunteer employees, companies provide financial support to enable the association to meet the educational needs of its students.
 Individual support is coupled with group activities organised by the Télémaque team such as job forums, educational workshops, training courses, cultural or company visits.
-The Institute also provides each student and his or her tutors with a grant to finance outings, language-learning trips, books or anything else that will enable the young person to succeed.
+Télémaque also provides each student and his or her tutors with a grant to finance outings, language-learning trips, books or anything else that will enable the young person to succeed.

 Targeting the baccalaureate

 Aware of the value of such an approach, the Veolia Foundation, the Veolia Campus and the Veolia Human Resources Department have supported Télémaque since 2009.
 Ten students (nine in the general stream and one in the vocational stream) have been supported by 10 Veolia employee tutors in Ile-de-France, the North and Rhône-Alpes regions.
 The operation was a success, with 97% of the young people who were supported successfully passing their baccalaureate in 2013, and 79% of them graduated with honours (21% with a "very good" grade).